-- (i) Monthly Projects: In classrooms library books especially non-fiction can be used as reference books.
-For class projects children should be encouraged to look up reference books available in the library. - (ii) Talking hour: Children should be encouraged to talk about the books that they have read in library.
-A designated time should be assigned for the same. - (iii) Book Reviews: Activities like talking hour can be concretized by encouraging children to review the books they read, beginning from content comprehension to critical appreciation.
+(i) Monthly Projects: In classrooms library books especially non-fiction can be used as reference books.
+For class projects children should be encouraged to look up reference books available in the library.

-(iv) Book Making Activity: Children can be encouraged to be the author and illustrate story books for primary grade children.
-This can help them channelize their writing styles by creating meaningful pieces of literature for an audience.

-(v) Integrating drama with library activities: Teachers can ask children to improvise scenes, create plays and dramatize situations from books to enhance their engagement with books.

-(vi) Theme based reading related activities can be conducted round the year.
-Some examples are books related to Mahatma Gandhi, Swachh Bharat Mission, Ek Bharat

-Shrestha Bharat, Constitution and fundamental duties, national holidays, sports and famous players around the world, Olympic and Common Wealth Games and tournaments, books related to art, culture and festivities.

-Language festivals, monthly story-telling sessions, reading events and literature fairs may be carried out for promoting reading

-- (vii) Get peers to prescribe books as "book doctor" based on their interest where fond readers can become "book doctors". - (viii) The allotted library period can host a number of reading related activities every month for example: host a book quiz, play library treasure hunt, battle of readers (book-reading competitions etc.), read books and write review, spelling bee, essay and poetry writing etc. for children at all levels.
+- (ii) Talking hour: Children should be encouraged to talk about the books that they have read in library.
+A designated time should be assigned for the same. - (iii) Book Reviews: Activities like talking hour can be concretized by encouraging children to review the books they read, beginning from content comprehension critical appreciation. - (iv) Book Making Activity: Children can be encouraged to be the author and illustrate story books for primary grade children.
+This can help them channelize their writing styles by creating meaningful pieces of literature for an audience. - (v) School Magazine: Schools may release annual/Bi-annual magazine which may contain articles, stories, poems composed by children and edited by Children themselves. - (vi) Integrating drama with library activities: Teachers can ask children to improvise scenes, create plays and dramatize situations from books to enhance their engagement with books. - (vii) Theme based reading related activities can be conducted round the year.
+Some examples are books related to Mahatma Gandhi, Swachh Bharat Mission, Ek Bharat Shrestha Bharat, Constitution and fundamental duties, national holidays, sports and famous players around the world, Olympic and Common Wealth Games and tournaments, books related to art, culture and festivities. - (viii) Get peers to prescribe books as "book doctor" based on their interest where fond readers can become "book doctors". - (ix) The allotted library period can host a number of reading related activities every month for example: host a book quiz, play library treasure hunt, battle of readers (book-reading competitions etc.), read books and write review, spelling bee, essay and poetry writing etc. for children at all levels.

-Building an inclusive and joyful reading culture for children under Samagra Shiksha